raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 If you are an evil cleric or paladin, you can use the talisman as a holy symbol, and you gain a +2 bonus to spell attack rolls while you wear or hold it.

 The talisman has 6 charges.
-If you are wearing or holding it, you can use an action to expend 1 charge from the talisman and choose one creature you can see on the ground within 120 feet of you.
+If you are wearing or holding it, you can use an action to expend 1 charge from the talisman and choose one creature you can see on the ground within 36.0m of you.
 If the target is of good alignment, a flaming fissure opens under it.
 The target must succeed on a DC 20 Dexterity saving throw or fall into the fissure and be destroyed, leaving no remains.
 The fissure then closes, leaving no trace of its existence.
 When you expend the last charge, the talisman dissolves into foul-smelling slime and is destroyed.

 ### Tome of Clear Thought